 Are you looking for IAS GK questions?
 Then this article provides you with 28 sample questions for IAS GK questions.

-Use these IAS GK questions to your best advantage by practicing and knowing your progress.
+Use these IAS GK questions to your best advantage by practising and knowing your progress.
 These sample questions are not predicted questions for your UPSC exam and are just based on the exam pattern.

-Keep practicing for current affairs daily, as most of these questions and most questions for the exam come from current affairs in the UPSC general knowledge exam paper.
+Keep practising for current affairs daily, as most of these questions and most questions for the exam come from current affairs in the UPSC general knowledge exam paper.
 Ensure you give enough time every day in your timetable for current affairs.